Pre-IB and IB Diploma teachers

 Rebecca has a first class honours degree in Physical Education (PE) from Leeds Beckett University, and studied for her PGCE at Loughborough University.
 Before coming to St. Clare’s, she worked as a secondary PE teacher, and thoroughly enjoyed taking GCSE and A Level PE classes.

 Rebecca loves to travel and had a gap year before starting her teaching career travelling around South America, Australasia, South East Asia, China and India.
 She has used her passion for travelling by organising St. Clare’s trips to Northern Ireland, Barcelona and the mountains of Wales.
-Rebecca also helps with the delivery of the Gold Duke of Edinburgh Award, and values the skills that this challenging award instils in students.
+Rebecca also helps running the Gold Duke of Edinburgh Award, and values the skills that this challenging award instils in students.
 Moreover, Rebecca helps with the planning and delivery of the Summer English Language Courses.

 Ricardo Da Silva Esteves